Skip to content

 If you are using a University computer on campus

-If you are using a staff computer on campus
+If you are using a staff computer on or off campus

 This video will show you how to use and install Reference Citation Manager (RCM) from the Word store.
-This version is recommended if you are using Word 2016 or above and Office 365.
+This version is recommended if you are using Word 2016 or above, Office 365 and a Mac.

 Note for users of a Mac with MS Word 16